JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/optimize-imports/index.md

 leadin: |
   *Unsorted imports.
 Unused imports.
 No problem -- Optimize Imports.*

-  PyCharm's ``Optimize Imports`` action is every Python developer's second-best friend.
+  GoLand's ``Optimize Imports`` action is every Python developer's second-best friend.
 Along with ``Reformat Code``, keeping your code quality tools happy is a piece of cake.
 ---

-PyCharm automates many "gardening" tasks when writing Python code.
-Managing your imports is one of them: with the `Optimize Imports` action, PyCharm cleans up your imports, using your import style preferences.
+GoLand automates many "gardening" tasks when writing Python code.
+Managing your imports is one of them: with the `Optimize Imports` action, GoLand cleans up your imports, using your import style preferences.

 For example, Python's